EdwinLiavaa/pasifika-poa-chain/README.md

 **IMPORTANT: This is NOT about money or cryptocurrency**
 **This IS about**: Records, data, verification, and governance - completely FREE

-> **⚠️ INTERNAL REPOSITORY**: Pasifika PoA Data Chain is specifically designed for **Private Consortium Blockchains**.
-This repository is internal and access is restricted to participating organizations.
-Interested parties should contact us at **info@pasifika.xyz** for collaboration opportunities.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)